eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 The trasmitted struct `CounterTopic` has to be given as a template parameter.

-Another difference to the prior sender is the simpler `allocate()` call with the casting wrapped inside `TypedPublisher`.
+Another difference to the prior publisher application is the simpler `allocate()` call with the casting wrapped inside `TypedPublisher`.
 Reserving shared memory becomes much simplier:

     // allocate a sample